lapalme/pyrealb/README.md

 These steps take for granted that the password for PyPI has already been given...

-1. update version number in `setup.cfg` (it should be the same as `python_version` in `src/pyrealb/utils.py` and at the beginning of this document)
+1. Update version number in `setup.cfg` (it should be the same as `python_version` in `src/pyrealb/utils.py` and at the beginning of this document).
-2. `cd` into the directory with the `pyproject.toml` file (the same as this `README.md`)
+2. Run `docs/documentation.py` to update the version number in `docs/documentation.html` 3.`cd` into the directory with the `pyproject.toml` file (the same as this `README.md`)
-3. Build the distribution package
+4. Build the distribution package
        `python3 -m build`
-4. Upload to PyPi the last version I.J.K
+5. Upload to PyPi the last version I.J.K
       `twine upload dist/*-I.J.K.*`
-5. Install new version from PyPI
+6. Install new version from PyPI
     `python3 -m pip install pyrealb --upgrade`

-### Useful trick for debugging with breaking point and tracing
+### Useful trick for debugging with breaking point and tracing in PyCharm
 1. add `pyrealb` expression to debug at the end of `demo/dev_example/dev_example.py`
 2. comment the line calling `testPreviousExamples()`
 3. debug `demo/dev_example/dev_example.py`